mendess/spell-book/README.md

-# scripts
+# Spell Book
- A collection of scripts I like to keep handy
+ A collection of scripts and config files I like to keep handy

 ## Spells *(scripts)*